aslskks/aslskks/README.md

 - 👋 Hi, I’m @aslskks
-- 👀 I’m interested in programacion en python
+- 👀 esoy interesado en programacion en python

 <!---
 aslskks/aslskks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.